 - Europe: USD 2,557 for 35 days of travels [USD 36.53 per person per day]

 - Eastern Europe: USD 721 for 54 days in Bulgaria [USD 6.68 per person per day]

 - Southeast Asia: USD 14,237 for 276 days [USD 25.792 per person per day]

 Our trip in Europe was on a budget, and we manage to save a lot on attractions by doing free walking tours and joining the free days on museums and attractions.
-We divided Europe from Eastern Europe because the costs of travelling are very different between the two regions.
-Also in Bulgaria we did almost two months of house-sitting, what helped us to save a lot of money and enjoy the stunning countryside.
-Never heard of house and pet sitting?
+We divided Europe from Eastern Europe because the costs of traveling are very different between the two regions.
+Also in Bulgaria, we did almost two months of house-sitting, which helped us to save a lot of money and enjoy the stunning countryside.
+Have you heard of house and pet sitting?
 Read our article about house sitting and how to travel for free!